 The circumstances in which this policy may be applied will vary according to the individual student's situation.
 There are no expectations that members of staff will make judgements about students' health status.
 Further advice about the application of the Policy should be sought from the Executive Officer of the Early Intervention Group (EIG).

-1. RESPONDING TO REPORTS ABOUT A STUDENT'S WELFARE OR BEHAVIOURS WHICH MAY BE THE RESULT OF A SERIOUS HEALTH CONDITION a.
-Head of School or nominee a) Reporting
+1. RESPONDING TO REPORTS ABOUT A STUDENT'S WELFARE OR BEHAVIOURS WHICH MAY BE THE RESULT OF A SERIOUS HEALTH CONDITION a) Reporting